Gagnier (Gagne) History Web Site

 Nine Children of Louis Gasnier and Marie Michel Gasnier:

-As an infant, she came to New France (
+As an infant, she came to New France (Quebec) with her parents in 1644.
+She married Claude Bouchard.

 As a widow she passed her property to her children on October 16, 1706.